Which place is cheaper, Lisbon or Shanghai?

-Foodies will find both Shanghai and Lisbon both to be unique destinations.
+Foodies will find both Shanghai and Lisbon both to be amazing destinations.

 Eat your way through Shanghai, as it has many local or world renowned restaurants to choose from.
 The city's cuisine has a long history with many distinct traditional dishes.
 The foods incorporate a lot of soy sauce and sugar and you'll find most dishes are rice based as opposed to using wheat products.
 Popular local dishes include the famous Shanghai soup dumplings, steamed crab, and braised pork.
 The city is also famous for its snacks, which can be purchased at one of the many snack houses or street stalls.

 For foodies, Lisbon is an obvious choice, as it is one of the food capitals of the world.
 There are many local restaurants as well as food tours and cooking classes that you can enjoy.
 Make sure you try the local favorites like bacalhau à brás, frango no churrasco, and pastel de nata.
 Given the beautiful climate, outdoor seating is also popular.
 Head into the less touristy neighborhoods to try some local dishes or hit up a seafood market.
 There are also many cafes that offer great breakfasts with fresh ingredients.